morahman97/twitch_plays/README.md

     - Go for it!

 ## TODO
-[ ] Perform stress testing by simulating a rowdy twitch chat and seeing how program holds up
+[X] Perform stress testing by simulating a rowdy twitch chat and seeing how program holds up
+    - Can handle random commands with cooldown of 1/100th of a second, possibly more
+    - Does not execute all commands due to character being locked in animations

 [ ] Add some sort of failsafe command

-[ ] Validate that above readme works
+[X] Validate that above readme works
+    - Tested installation settings with downloading ZIP and installing pywin32 only, runs successfully

-[ ] Modify controls to use letter keys only
+[X] Modify controls to use letter keys only
+    - Already implemented

 [ ] Provide control mapping in README